A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Contour stochastic gradient Langevin dynamics

 First, CSGLD is an adaptive MCMC algorithm based on the \emph{Langevin transition kernel} instead of the {\it Metropolis transition kernel} \citep{Liang07, Fort15}.
 As a result, the existing convergence theory for the Wang-Landau algorithm does not apply.
 To resolve this issue, we first prove a stability condition for CSGLD based on the perturbation theory, and then verify regularity conditions for the solution of the Poisson equation so that the fluctuations of the mean-field system induced by CSGLD get controlled, which eventually ensures convergence of CSGLD.

-Second, the use of the stochastic index $\tilde J(\bx)$ avoids the evaluation of $U(\bx)$ on the full data and thus significantly accelerates the computation of the algorithm, although it leads to a small bias, depending on the mini-batch size $n$, in parameter estimation.
+Second, the use of the stochastic index $J_{\widetilde U}(\bx)$ in Eq.(\ref{stoch_index}) avoids the evaluation of $U(\bx)$ on the full data and thus significantly accelerates the computation of the algorithm, although it leads to a small bias, depending on the variance of the energy estimators, in parameter estimation.
 Compared to other methods, such as using a fixed sub-dataset to estimate $U(\bx)$, the implementation is much simpler.
 Moreover, combining the variance reduction of the noisy energy estimators \citep{deng_VR}, the bias also decreases to zero asymptotically as $\epsilon\rightarrow 0$.

-Third, unlike the existing SGMCMC algorithms \citep{Welling11, Chen14, yian2015}, CSGLD works as a \emph{dynamic importance sampler} which \emph{flattens} the target distribution and \emph{reduces the energy barriers} for the sampler to traverse between different regions of the energy landscape (see Fig.\ref{CSGLD_stats}(a) for illustration).
-The sampling bias introduced thereby is accounted for by the importance weight $\theta^{\zeta}(\tilde J(\cdot))$.
-Interestingly, CSGLD possesses a {\it self-adjusting mechanism} to ease escapes from local traps, which is similar to the self-repulsive dynamics \citep{mao_mcmc} and can be explained as follows.
-Let's assume that the sampler gets trapped into a local optimum at iteration $k$.
-Then CSGLD will automatically increase the multiplier of the stochastic gradient (i.e., the bracket term of (\ref{SGLDeq6})) at iteration $k+1$ by increasing the value of $\theta_{k}(\tilde{J}(\bx))$, while decreasing the components of $\btheta_{k}$ corresponding to other subregions.
-This adjustment will continue until the sampler moves away from the current subregion.
-Then, in the followed several iterations, the multiplier might become negative in neighboring subregions of the local optimum due to the increased value of $\theta(\tilde{J}(\bx))$, which continues to help to drive the sampler to higher energy regions and thus escape from the local trap.
-That is, in order to escape from local traps, CSGLD is sometimes forced to move toward higher energy regions by changing the sign of the stochastic gradient multiplier!
+Third, unlike the existing SGMCMC algorithms \citep{Welling11, Chen14, yian2015}, CSGLD works as a \emph{dynamic importance sampler} which \emph{flattens} the target distribution and \emph{reduces the energy barriers} for the sampler to traverse between different regions of the energy landscape (see Figure \ref{fig: 4a} for illustration).
+The sampling bias introduced thereby is accounted for by the importance weight $\theta^{\zeta}(J_{\widetilde U}(\cdot))$.
+Interestingly, CSGLD possesses a {\it self-adjusting mechanism} to ease escapes from local traps, which is similar to the self-repulsive dynamics \citep{mao_mcmc} and can be explained in Figure \ref{trajectory}.
+That is, in order to escape from local traps, CSGLD is sometimes forced to \textbf{move toward higher energy regions by adopting negative learning rates}.
 This is a very attractive feature for simulations of multi-modal distributions.